 Independent: These agents represent several companies allowing them to find the best plans for their clients.
 Essentially they can shop around on behalf of their clients to bring the best rates.
 This saves the consumer time and money.

 Willamette Life is an independent agency specializing in burial insurance.
 We will search our large portfolio of insurance providers to find the best policy for you.
 Willamette Life agents work to understand your unique needs to find a premier policy.

 If you are looking for coverage for a loved one, we can also help.
-Although they will need to be involved in the process, getting burial insurance for parents and loved ones is possible.
+Although they will need to be involved in the process, getting burial insurance for loved ones is possible.

 Understanding Final Expense Insurance Coverage

 This coverage is a type of permanent whole life insurance that never expires.
 As the name suggests, it lasts for the entire life of the insured.
 This is much different than a term life policy that terminates coverage at a specified time.

 Since it is a whole life insurance policy, there are basic features that coverage comes with.